curtislarson/spotify/README.md

 | SPOTIFY_CLIENT_ID     | OAuth2 Client ID     |
 | SPOTIFY_CLIENT_SECRET | OAuth2 Client Secret |
 | SPOTIFY_REFRESH_TOKEN | OAuth2 Refresh Token |

+## TODO

+- [ ] Add some extra logging
+- [ ] Clicking on the svg should redirect you to a react/preact version that is dynamic